-- A. Any disagreement that a condition in the HOME or the COMMON ELEMENTS is a CONSTRUCTION DEFECT; - Any disagreement as to the method or scope of repair required to correct a CONSTRUCTION DEFECT or whether a CONSTRUCTION DEFECT has been corrected in compliance with this LIMITED WARRANTY; - C. Any alleged breach of this LIMITED WARRANTY; - D. Any alleged violation of consumer protection, unfair trade practice, or any other statute; - E. Any allegation of negligence, strict liability, fraud, and/or breach of duty of good faith, and any other claims arising in equity or from common law; - F. Any dispute concerning the interpretation of this arbitration provision or the arbitrability of any issue;
+- A. Any disagreement that a condition in the HOME or the COMMON ELEMENTS is a CONSTRUCTION DEFECT; - B. Any disagreement as to the method or scope of repair required to correct a CONSTRUCTION DEFECT or whether a CONSTRUCTION DEFECT has been corrected in compliance with this LIMITED WARRANTY; - C. Any alleged breach of this LIMITED WARRANTY; - D. Any alleged violation of consumer protection, unfair trade practice, or any other statute; - E. Any allegation of negligence, strict liability, fraud, and/or breach of duty of good faith, and any other claims arising in equity or from common law; - F. Any dispute concerning the interpretation of this arbitration provision or the arbitrability of any issue;

-- G. Any dispute concerning the timeliness of OUR performance and/or YOUR notifications under this LIMITED WARRANTY; - H. Any dispute as to the payment or reimbursement of the arbitration filing fee; - I. Any dispute as to whether this LIMITED WARRANTY, or any provision hereof, including, but not limited to, this arbitration clause and any waiver hereunder, is enforceable; - J. Any other claim arising out of or relating to the sale, design or construction of YOUR HOME or the COMMON ELEMENTS, including, but not limited to any claim arising out of, relating to or based on any implied warranty or claim for negligence or strict liability not effectively waived by this LIMITED WARRANTY.
+- G. Any dispute concerning the timeliness of OUR performance and/or YOUR notifications under this LIMITED WARRANTY: - H. Any dispute as to the payment or reimbursement of the arbitration filing fee; - I. Any dispute as to whether this LIMITED WARRANTY, or any provision hereof, including, but not limited to, this arbitration clause and any waiver hereunder, is enforceable; - J. Any other claim arising out of or relating to the sale, design or construction of YOUR HOME or the COMMON ELEMENTS, including, but not limited to any claim arising out of, relating to or based on any implied warranty or claim for negligence or strict liability not effectively waived by this LIMITED WARRANTY.

 The arbitration shall be conducted by DeMars and Associates, Ltd. (www.demarsassociates.com) pursuant to its Construction Arbitration Program ("CAP"), or by such other neutral, independent arbitration service that PWC shall appoint.
 If YOU object to the arbitration service appointed by PWC, YOU must so inform PWC, in writing, within ten (10) days of YOUR receipt of PWC's written notice informing YOU of the appointed arbitration service.
 PWC will then appoint an alternative neutral arbitration service provider.
 If YOU object to this alternative provider and if YOU and WE are unable to agree on another alternative, then either party may, pursuant to the applicable provisions of the Federal Arbitration Act (9 U.S.C.§ 1, et seq.), apply to a court of competent jurisdiction to designate an arbitration service provider, which designation shall be binding upon the parties.
 Selection of the arbitrator shall be the responsibility of the appointed arbitration service.
-The rules and procedures of the arbitration, that are in effect at the time the request for arbitration is submitted will be followed unless the parties expressly agree otherwise.
-PWC will obtain and provide to YOU and US, upon request, the rules and procedures of the arbitration.
+The rules and procedures of the arbitration service, including its rules and procedures pertaining to its selection of the arbitrator who will conduct the arbitration, that are in effect at the time the request for arbitration is submitted will be followed unless the parties expressly agree otherwise.
+PWC will obtain and provide to YOU and US, upon request, the rules and procedures of the arbitration organization appointed to administer the arbitration.
 The arbitration service finally appointed or designated as aforesaid shall administer the arbitration of any and all disputes required to be joined under the law.